History Uncovered: The Mystery of Ida Richardson of Rancho Guajome

 In spite of the criticism, there were over 300 people living at “Lomaland” in the community in the early 1920s.
 Most residents were upper-middle-class and the Richfield newspaper stated that the schooling was just what young Edward needed as the school emphasized moral and spiritual development.
 Edward was at the academy for about two years.
 The Steiner family traveled to San Diego to visit him.

-From Baptist birth to a Mormon community, to Catholic School and then a commune, Edward’s confusion or sense of self must have been shaken.
-Sent away to live with the Steiner’s, who in turn sent him out of state for a “proper” education, only served to further isolate him both physically and emotionally.
+From Baptist birth to a Mormon community, to Catholic School and then a commune, Edward’s belief system was undoubtedly one of confusion and his sense of self must have been shaken.
+Sent away from his mother to live with the Steiner’s, who in turn sent him out of state for a “proper” education, only served to further isolate him both physically and emotionally.

-By the time Edward was a young adult his religious belief system was non-existent and his moral compass forever off kilter.
+By the time Edward was a young adult his religious belief system and moral compass may have been off kilter.
 What was truth?
 For Edward there must have been no real answer to that question and he would later begin to live his life with half-truths, lies and deception.

 It is worth noting that on the enlistment papers, Edward’s month and date of birth of November 13th are accurate, but for some unknown reason the birth year of 1904 was given instead of 1907.